-The counterparty default risk charge has increased by £0.5m since last year.
-This is due to an increase in expected reinsurance recoveries, therefore exposing the Association to a greater risk of default from reinsurers.
+The counterparty default risk charge has decreased by £1.4m since last year.
+This is due to a decrease in expected reinsurance recoveries as well a decrease in the cash deposits which are subject to counterparty default risk due to a change in the application of the market risk methodology requirements.